Eddie Spears: Personal life

-Spears co-hosted the 39th Annual American Indian Film Institute Awards this November along with actress Tonantzin Carmelo.
+Spears co-hosted the 39th Annual American Indian Film Institute Awards in 2014 along with actress Tonantzin Carmelo.
 Spears attended and was a mentor at the second annual HatcH Audiovisual Festival in Bozeman, Montana in October 2005.
-HatcH is a film and arts festival whose mission is to provide mentorship, education, inspiration, and recognition to the next generation of creative innovators.

-Spears and his brother Michael have also been active with Native Wind and the COUP (Intertribal Council on Utility Policy) Native Energy, of which their father Patrick Spears was formerly president.
-COUP was formed in 1994 to provide a forum for utility issues discussion from regulatory and economic perspectives.
+Spears and his brother Michael also worked with Native Wind and ICOUP (Intertribal Council on Utility Policy), of which their father Patrick Spears was formerly president.
+ICOUP was formed in 1994 to provide a forum for utility issues discussion from regulatory and economic perspectives.

 Spears speaks some Lakota.
-He is an avid outdoorsman and a Traditional and Grass dancer.
+He is an avid outdoorsman, powwow singer, and Traditional and Grass dancer.
 He also travels nationally as a keynote speaker.
 He currently resides in Montana.